 Tips to Save Money in Ireland and Scotland

-Some of the best ways to save money in Ireland and Scotland is to take full advantage over free things to do.
+One of the best ways to save money in Ireland and Scotland is to take full advantage of free things to do.
 Additionally, I highly suggest you purchase a tourist travel pass whether that be an all-day pass or a 7-day transit pass, it makes it a lot easier to travel around and save money by taking the public transportation card.
-In Ireland, we purchased a 7 day Leap Card for about 40 euros which were perfect for us since it was a base location.
+In Ireland, we purchased a 7 day Leap Card for about 40 euros which was perfect for us since it was a base location.
 For Scotland, we purchased a daily travel pass for the day.

 RELATED: UK Travel Itinerary